Majority of US youth report eco-anxiety, Sacred Heart University survey finds

 The Sacred Heart survey was conducted in partnership with GreatBlue Research and carried a margin of error of plus or minus 2.1 percentage points.

-Building off-campus conversations, the Institute for Sustainability & Social Justice wanted to learn more about how U.S. youth viewed the intersections of sustainability, social justice and climate change, and what role they envisioned higher education playing in each.
+Building off-campus conversations, the Institute for Sustainability & Social Justice, which launched in January, wanted to learn more about how U.S. youth viewed the intersections of sustainability, social justice and climate change, and what role they envisioned higher education playing in each.

 The survey found 48% of youth respondents saying colleges should provide education and awareness programs on climate change, as well as support research on sustainable technologies (45%), encourage community climate action (44%) and advocate and implement policies to address climate change (40%).